 The body also can convert choline into TMAO.

 Trimethylamine-N-oxide is a substance that appears to increase cholesterol buildup and plaque formation in arteries, which leads to increased risk for heart attacks and strokes.

 Research continues on this confusing subject, but it has been shown that carnitine and choline by themselves are not the culprits for TMAO production.
 If you consume a diet high in meat, gut bacteria may be altered, resulting in increased production of TMAO, which is one way a diet high in red meats may increase heart disease risk.

 The takeaway here?
 All things in moderation.
-I know… boring.
-But it is what it is.
 Keep variety in your diet.
 Don’t eat red meats daily: mix it up with poultry, fish, and vegetarian meals.
 A well-balanced diet equals healthy gut flora, which means reduced risk for production of TMAO and other harmful byproducts of digestion.

 Lisa Nelson RD, a registered dietitian since 1999, provides clients step-by-step guidance to lower cholesterol and lower blood pressure, so they can live life and enjoy their family for years to come.
 Because her own health is the foundation of her expertise, you can trust that Lisa will make it truly possible for you to see dramatic changes in your health, without unrealistic fads or impossibly difficult techniques.
 She can be found on Twitter @lisanelsonrd and Facebook at hearthealthmadeeasy.